Cabo San Lucas Wedding Venues & Planning Guide

 Beyond the resorts, Cabo's rapidly evolving food and beverage scene — anchored by high-caliber chefs, fresh Pacific and Sea of Cortez seafood, and a thriving craft cocktail culture — means wedding reception menus can rival the best dining experiences in any world-class city.

-Couples drawn to Cabo San Lucas also love nearby Cancun, Mexico and Tulum, Mexico for a similar wedding experience.
+Couples drawn to Cabo San Lucas often stay at nearby Cancun, Mexico and Tulum, Mexico.
+Same weather window, a slightly different room.

 El Arco — The World's Most Iconic Wedding Backdrop